Hunting & Trapping

 - Any party controlling hunting rights may, by choice, be more restrictive on seasons and bag limits than those stipulated below.

-Bare antlers visible above natural hairline – Statewide – one a day.
+Male deer with bare antlers visible above natural hairline – Statewide – one a day.

 White-Tailed Buck Limit